blurerjr/SEM_SVM/README.md

 ## Section Heading

-This is filler text, please replace this with text for this section.
+Below are some resources you could use to prepare

 ## Further Reading

 This is filler text, please replace this with a explanatory text about further relevant resources for this repo
-- Resource 1
+- Google.com
-- Resource 2
+- SVM DOC
-- Resource 3
+- Librosa Doc